 Anderson v.
 County of Ventura (Ventura Super.
 Ct.) – KBS and co-counsel represented a opt-in class of social workers against Ventura county based on willful misclassification to avoid overtime payment.
 The case successfully settled, providing the social workers a $3.8 million recovery plus attorneys’ fees.

 Folex Golf Industries, Inc. v.
 China Shipbuilding Industry Corporation, et al. (C.D.
-Cal.) – An international dispute involving business tort and unfair competition claims in which KBS, along with co-counsel, represent defendant O-TA Precision Industries Co.
+Cal.) – An international dispute involving business tort and unfair competition claims in which KBS, along with co-counsel, represented defendant O-TA Precision Industries Co.
 Ltd., a leading Taiwan-based manufacturer of golf equipment.

 American Institute of Intradermal Cosmetics v.
 Society of Permanent Cosmetic Procedures (C.D.
 Cal.) – KBS represented a manufacturer and distributor of permanent cosmetic products in an alleged group boycott action against direct competitors and their trade association.